 - Day of good deeds: In cooperation with Baloise's SV staff restaurant, a bakery was set up at the headquarters in Basel.
 Desserts were prepared there every day from May 17 to 20, 2022, and made available to the Gassenküche.
 The Gassenküche serves dinner to people in need from Monday to Friday.

 We provide funding and volunteer work to organisations who strive to protect our environment and climate.
 Charity work does not just affect us as people, it also affects our environment.
 Only in an intact environment can we feel at ease; only in an intact environment can we really flourish.
 That is why we support environmental organisations and play an active role in protecting the environment too.

-- Natuurpunt/Natagora: We support Belgium’s largest nature conservation organisation financially, while our employees volunteer during working hours, and offer around 21 walks in Flanders and Wallonia as part of our “Baloise Family Walks” initiative.
+- Natuurpunt/Natagora: We support Belgium’s largest nature conservation organisation financially and offer around 21 walks in Flanders and Wallonia as part of our “Baloise Family Walks” initiative.
 The partnership is part of the Better Together Charter.

 - natur&ëmwelt: Since 2015, we have been collaborating with the organisation natur&ëmwelt in Luxembourg, providing support in the form of funding and volunteer work from our employees.
 The organisation manages 1,500 ha of nature reserve in the country.